-If an assigned textbook or novel is lost, the student will be required to pay the cost of the school text plus shipping costs.
+At the conclusion of the course, be it a semester or year class, a student is required to return the same textbook in good condition, i.e. with no more than the normal wear and tear to the Textbook Office.
+If a textbook is lost, the student will be required to pay the cost of the school text plus shipping costs.
 This loss must be reported to the Textbook Office before paying.
 Excessive wear and tear, which requires that the text be replaced, will also require that the student pay.
 If the book has been damaged, but is still usable, or the barcode has been removed, the student may be required to pay a damage fee.
 Non-textbooks will be charged in accordance to their replacement cost.

-If at the end of the school year the student still has outstanding textbooks or instructional materials, the family will be charged for the loss and transcripts will be withheld.
+If at the end of the school year the student still has outstanding textbooks, the family will be charged for the loss.
 If the lost book is found after payment has been made, reimbursement will be 50% of the amount paid if it is returned before the beginning of the next school year.
 After that there will be no reimbursement.
 The textbook must be presented before any reimbursement is issued.